 Always consult the manual and read about its recommendation.
-Every make and model differs when it comes to the interval of changing fluids.
+Every make and model differs regarding the interval of changing fluids.
 Here are some tips as well as warnings in terms of changing fluids.
-When checking the levels, make sure that you are on level ground to get accurate measurements.
+When checking the levels, ensure you are on level ground to get accurate measurements.

 At least once a year, your car brake maintenance should be checked to remain safe on the road.
-The most common car repair and maintenances item in brake maintenance is the brake pad replacement.
+The brake pad replacement is the most common car repair and maintenance item in brake maintenance.
 Brake pads hold the brake rotor and create friction.
-It creates heat in the process, and over time it wears away and needs to be replaced.
+It creates heat in the process, and over time it wears away, and the brakes start to squeak.
 Schedule a routine check based on the guide.
-Also, check the rotors for any uneven pad wear, scratches, rust, and pits.
+Also, check the rotors for uneven pad wear, scratches, rust, and pits.

 As mentioned earlier, keep the brake fluid cylinder full.
-This is to avoid putting strain on the master brake cylinder and other parts.
+This avoids putting strain on the master brake cylinder and other parts.
 Newer cars have a dedicated dashboard light for the brake.
-If you have malfunctioning brakes, you may see the brake light on your dashboard.
+You may see the brake light on your dashboard if you have malfunctioning brakes.
 Check your brakes immediately if you see this warning.

 Avoid any bad driving habits that may kill your brakes.
-When you brake suddenly and too frequently, brake pads and rotors lose more material such as resin and metal shavings than compared to a normal stop.
-Always remember that fewer stops would make prolong your brake system’s lifespan and improve performance.
+When you brake suddenly and too frequently, brake pads and rotors lose more material such as resin and metal shavings than a normal stop.
+Remember that fewer stops would prolong your brake system’s lifespan and improve performance.

 6. Jump Start a Car

-Make sure to never allow the cable clamps to touch each other to avoid electric shock.
+Make sure never to allow the cable clamps to touch each other to avoid electric shock.
 First, you have to find a car with a good battery.
 Position both front bumpers face to face but leave an adequate space so you can move between the cars.
-Before attaching the jumper cables, make sure that both cars turned are off.
+Before attaching the jumper cables, ensure that both cars are turned off.
 Open both hoods and place a red clamp on the positive post of your dead battery.

 Watch this video and learn how to do it effortlessly: